cloudbase/wnbd/README.md

 ### Install / Uninstall

-You can use the `wnbd-client.exe` command line argument to install and remove the driver.
+You can use the `wnbd-client.exe` command line tool to install and remove the driver.

 To ***install*** the driver, issue the following from an elevated PowerShell prompt:
 ```Powershell